Merry Hill Shopping Centre: Retail park

-Beyond the main shopping centre is a separate retail park which has a number of shops and restaurants and also a cinema.
-Stores in this area include Wren Kitchens, Oak Furniture Land, Bensons for Beds, The Range, Currys, B&M Home & Garden, Carpetright, Halfords, Pets at Home and Matalan among others.
-In April 2021, Lidl announced plans to open a store in the former Ultimate Outdoors unit.
-This opened later the same year.
+Beyond the main shopping centre is a separate retail park that has a number of shops and restaurants and also a cinema.
+Stores in this area include Wren Kitchens, Oak Furniture Land, Bensons for Beds, The Range, Currys, B&M Home & Garden, Carpetright, Halfords, Pets at Home and Matalan.
+In April 2021, Lidl announced plans to open a store in the former Ultimate Outdoors unit; this opened later the same year.

 Cinema

 There is a ten-screen Odeon Cinema situated on the retail park.
 It was the first multiplex cinema in the Dudley borough and the first new one to have been built for some fifty years.
 It was originally owned by AMC Cinemas and later sold to UCI Cinemas.
 It was refurbished following the 2005 merger with the Odeon Cinemas chain.

 Recent developments

 The owners and local council leaders have stated their aim to better connect and integrate Merry Hill with the traditional town centre of Brierley Hill.
 The Dudley Canal was re-routed in the late-1990s, and between 2002 and 2005, housing has been developed around the complex (several apartment blocks opposite the cinema as well as apartments and houses overlooking Pedmore Road).
-A new line of the West Midlands Metro tram system was scheduled to reach the site in 2011, but is now planned to open late 2023 (see below for update).
+A new line of the West Midlands Metro tram system was scheduled to reach the site in 2011, but was delayed with a new opening date of late 2023.
+Owing to lack of finance, the link has been delayed further and completion depends upon additional funding being given.

 In July 2017, plans were revealed to expand the centre to include more restaurants and to open a new Odeon cinema inside the centre to replace the old multiplex at the retail park.
 These plans were put forward after Intu acquired the existing Odeon Cinemas building and would have been built at the rear of the centre, connecting to phase 1 of the centre and would have doubled the amount of leisure and entertainment located at the centre from 5% to 10%.
 However, as of early 2021 the aging multiplex continues to operate on the retail park and no further plans or information has been released following the 2017 announcement.

 In 2018, a new 75,000 sq ft flagship Next store opened replacing the Sainsbury's store that closed on 31 December 2016.